miekg/learninggo/beyond.md

 will then *also* search the method list for the type `*NameAge` and will translate this call to `(&n).doSomething(2)`.

 There is a subtle but major difference between the following type declarations.
-Also see \cite[section~``Type Declarations'']{go_spec}.
+Also see the Section "Type Declarations" [@go_spec].
 Suppose we have:

     // A Mutex is a data type with two methods, Lock and Unlock. type Mutex struct         { /* Mutex fields */ }